-Follow these tips from our editors to help you stay stress-free this season
+Follow these tips from our editors to help you stay relaxed this season.

 The South Beach Diet